 When using your camera or an AR-enabled application the sensor will activate and begin sending waves of light pulses towards its surroundings.
 These waves are completely invisible to the human eye (though they can be detected with night vision) and as such won’t result in any discomfort or negative impact on your photos.
 After sending these pulses each one of them will bounce back towards the source, and through this travel information and with support from its infrared sensor the phone will be able to provide a proper measure of depth to each item on its photographs.

-By now we have covered everything you could need to know on how the iPhone’s LiDAR technology works, so it’s time to get more practical and answer what are the main iPhone LiDAR uses that Apple has planned for its devices; after all a technology is only as useful as it’s practical applications.
+By now we have covered everything you could need to know about how the iPhone’s LiDAR technology works, so it’s time to get more practical and answer what the main iPhone LiDAR uses that Apple has planned for its devices; after all a technology is only as useful as it’s practical applications.

 The first area where you’ll be able to tell the difference is in the iPhone’s camera.
 Apple uses the information gathered with LiDAR to improve the quality of photos through the analysis of the subjects in the photo and the ideal setting for each picture.
 Through LiDAR an iPhone can more accurately identify what is in front of its camera and adjust its focus accordingly even in low-light conditions, considerably improving the quality of your shots.